Jaspar Casey - 20 April 2021

 Measurability through monitoring

 Team members conducting load tests will benefit greatly from prior experience.
 There are many factors that affect a site or application’s ability to handle peak user load, so the more experience and expertise your team has, the better.
-Of course, even experts will run into issues
+Of course, even experts will run into issues, so it’s important to learn from mistakes and keep seeking learning opportunities.
+An example can be found in the story below about lessons learned by Moonpig’s performance team.
+It can also help to listen to performance and load testing podcasts.

 Having adequate load generator readiness